Luis Regueiro

-Luis Regueiro Pagola ([luis regeiɾo paɣola] 1 July 1908 – 6 December 1995), sometimes nicknamed Corso, was a footballer, and an Olympian from the Basque Country in the north of Spain.
+Luis Regueiro Pagola ([luis regeiɾo paɣola] 1 July 1908 – 6 December 1995), sometimes nicknamed Corso, was a footballer, and an Olympian from the Basque Country in the north of Spain who played as a forward.

-Football career
+Playing career

-He began his career in 1924 playing for Real Unión in the Basque Country.
+Regueiro began his career in 1924 playing for Real Unión in the Basque Country.

 He then moved to Madrid FC where he played from 1931 to 1936, scoring 53 goals in 92 matches; from 1932 onwards, his teammates included his younger brother Pedro.

 After the start of the Spanish Civil War in 1936 La Liga was suspended.
 In its place Regueiro, was chosen to be captain of the Basque national football team for its tour of Europe.
 Later, in the 1938–39 season, he and most of the Basque team played under the name CD Euzkadi in Mexico, before moving to other local clubs, Asturias F.C. in the case of Regueiro, and later finishing his career at América where he was a player-manager.

 International football

-He played 25 times for the Spanish national team, including participating in the World Cup in Italy in 1934 and the 1928 Olympic games.
+Regueiro played 25 times for the Spanish national team, including participating in the World Cup in Italy in 1934 and the 1928 Olympic games.

 Later he played 40 times for and captained the Basque national team during its tour of Europe and the Americas.